SciML/DiffEqFlux.jl/docs/src/examples/hamiltonian_nn.md

 ### Solving the ODE using trained HNN

 In order to visualize the learned trajectories, we need to solve the ODE.
-We will use the `NeuralHamiltonianDE` layer which is essentially a wrapper over `HamiltonianNN` layer and solves the ODE.
+We will use the `NeuralHamiltonianDE` layer, which is essentially a wrapper over `HamiltonianNN` layer, and solves the ODE.

 ```@example hamiltonian
 model = NeuralHamiltonianDE(